zoglauer/megalib/CodingConventions.md

 # Coding conventions

-by Andreas & ChatGPT
+for MEGAlib

 ## Automatic formatting

-Nuclearizer uses clang-format to automatically format the code:
+clang-format can be used to automatically format the code:

 To format a file do the following: